Belmullet Aerodrome

-Belmullet Aerodrome is located 2 NM west of Belmullet (Béal an Mhuirthead), a town in County Mayo (Contae Mhaigh Eo), Ireland.
+Belmullet Aerodrome is located 2 NM west of Belmullet (Béal an Mhuirthead), a town in County Mayo, Ireland.
 The aerodrome, licensed by the Aeronautical Services Department of the Irish Aviation Authority, is located at an elevation of 150 ft above mean sea level.
 It has one runway designated 07/25 with a grass surface measuring 450 by 18 m; the airfield is part of the community sports ground.